FokinaAnastasiia/PracticumEmployment/README.md

 *   Matplotlib, Seaborn
 *   DataLens, Power BI

-### My opensource projects
+### Мои открытые проекты

-*   [image-comparison](https://github.com/romankh3/image-comparison) - Published on Maven Central Java Library that compares 2 images with the same sizes and shows the differences visually by drawing rectangles.
+*   [image-comparison](https://github.com/FokinaAnastasiia/Practicum_projects-) - Published on Maven Central Java Library that compares 2 images with the same sizes and shows the differences visually by drawing rectangles.
 Some parts of the image can be excluded from the comparison.
 *   [JavaRush TelegramBot](https://github.com/javarushcommunity/javarush-telegrambot) - JavaRush Telegram bot from the community to the community
 *   [Skyscanner Flight API client](https://github.com/romankh3/skyscanner-flight-api-client) - Published on Maven Central Java Client for a Skyscanner Flight Search API hosted in Rapid API
 *   [Flights-monitoring](https://github.com/romankh3/flights-monitoring) - Application for monitoring flight cost based on Skyscanner API